 Students in computer science prepare themselves to understand and participate in the use of data processing machines that acquire, organize, and process information.
-These machines have already made an indelible impact on nearly all areas of human endeavor, and conservative estimates indicate the need for personnel trained to communicate with these machines will triple by 1975.
+These machines have already made an indelible impact on nearly all areas of human endeavor, and the need for personnel trained to work with these machines continues.
 Students electing this curriculum are required to have logical reasoning ability with a strong interest and aptitude in mathematics and related subjects.